iamtreetop/Slaw/README.md

 ## Background and Overview

-We have noticed with personal experience that many individuals prefer to workout in groups or with others.

-Wanted to take the aspect of collobarative and community into with health and fitness community.
+We have noticed firsthand that many individuals prefer to workout in groups or with others, and that there lacked a clearcut go-to place to coordinate with and find workout partners.
+We wanted to take the aspects of effective and easy-to-use collaborative-workplace apps into the health and fitness community.

-Sometimes, when you’re doing research, you don’t just want to save a page; you want to save a whole group of tabs.
-If you get somewhere interesting, you may ask yourself, “How did I get here?”
-Rabbithole will tell you how, and let you save those paths.git

-Rabbithole will be accompanied by a Web application which lets a user visualize and interact with these saved paths.
-Potentially add a favorites feature -- favorite an entire tree/subtree: a RABBITHOLE!
+Wouldn't it be nice to be able to easily find someone to workout with at a moment's notice?
+To be able to coordinate workouts and other events with your workout buddies?
+And to be able to be part of an online community surrounded by those with similar fitness goals and interests.

+Slaw, which stands for Searchable Logs of All Workouts, will be accompanied by a web application which lets users join and create channels, todos, events, and communicate via a live chat with members of their channels!

 We will need to:
 * Make a web/mobile application that allows users to create and join channels to communicate with others in the community